Caribbean Airlines: Rebranding and revitalization

 In 2020, the airline began a rebranding exercise, introducing a new logo and livery.
 The first aircraft to receive the new livery, was an ATR 72-600, 9Y-TTI.
 The new logo retains the iconic hummingbird while infusing fluid lines and brighter hues to embody the spirit of flight, the vibrancy of Caribbean culture and connectivity within the region.
 The rest of the existing ATR fleet was repainted gradually, with the last aircraft being repainted in 2024.

 In late 2021, the airline began receiving the first of 12 737 MAX-8 aircraft, ordered previously in 2018.
 The delivery came a year after the 737 MAX was cleared for service by the FAA.
 Over the course of the next few months, the airline received 9 of these aircraft, ultimately phasing out the 737-800 entirely by 2023.

 The new aircraft were painted in the rebranded livery, with a vastly modernized cabin.
 The cabin configuration was very similar to that of the 737-800, albeit with slightly more seats.
 Caribbean View, a stream-to-your-device onboard entertainment system was implemented previously, but was improved on the new aircraft including personal touchscreens for Business Class Passengers.

 In 2023, the airline announced that flights to Caracas, Venezuela would be restarted on a weekly basis, with frequency expected to increase.
 Coming out of the COVID-19 pandemic, Caribbean Airlines began flights to Dominica, restarted flights to Ft.
 Lauderdale and Caracas, introduced a temporary route from Georgetown, Guyana to Houston and stated their plans for fleet expansion and additional destinations in the Caribbean.

 In July 2023, it was announced that new flights to Tortola, British Virgin Islands and San Juan, Puerto Rico were tentatively approved.
 An Eastern Caribbean route expansion, including flights to Basseterre, St. Kitts & Nevis, was also announced with new flights from Barbados, St. Lucia-Castries, St. Vincent-Argyle, Dominica-Douglas Charles and Antigua.
 This route expansion coincided with the airline's order for additional ATR 72-600 aircraft.

 In July 2024, the airline began nonstop service between Port of Spain and San Juan, Puerto Rico.
 Flights to Tortola, British Virgin Islands were announced for October 2024 operating on a milk-run service between Trinidad, Antigua/Barbados, Tortola and San Juan.
 In October 2024, flights to both Martinique and Guadeloupe were announced for December 2024, and the airline was given further clearance from the government to acquire additional aircraft for expansions into North and South America.

 As of October 2024, the TSA PreCheck program announced that Caribbean Airlines has been added to the list of new participating airlines.

+In May 2026, the airline terminated flights to Dominica and St. Kitts and Nevis citing a loss of US$2.38 million collectively.
+The non-stop Guyana and Suriname service was also discountinued which incurred an overall loss of US$1.24 million.
+Service to Martinique and Guadeloupe were reduced from four weekly flights to two, both routes had incurred an overall loss in excess of US$1 million.